kentcdodds/learn-react/README.md

 should be able to just run a few commands to get set up:

 > NOTE: `<branchname>` refers to the specific branch you want to clone.
-> Replace that with the branch you were given in the instructions or `master`
+> Replace that with the branch you were given in the instructions or `main`
 > if you were not given any specific instructions.

 ```